guinetn/basecamp/assets/books/data/sql.md

 Most widely used programming language for managing data in a relational database management system.

+Relational database is a set of relations and tables, which are connected with each other through some defined relationships.
+The main purpose of relational database design is to preserve the information and MINIMIZE DATA REDUNDANCY.

 ### RDBMS - Relational Database Management Systems

 Oracle